OlegAlyeynikov/steam_csgo_float_parser/README.md

 ### Get float, analyze the Steam Market, buy items automatically.

+<p>The project consists of four independent projects that transmit commands to each other via ports.
+Each project has its own virtual environment.
+This was done in order to separate the chain of asynchronous loops and also to implement the ability to parse a large number of objects.</p>

+<p>search_changes_on_pages - uses Steam Search to continuously scrape the total quantity of every item on the platform.
+If it finds changes, it sends the json object to the listing project. </p>

+<p>check_float_from_listing - takes a command and makes a request to the steam listing endpoint for a specific item.
+It compares specified search conditions such as price and float range, and if the conditions match, it sends a command to the buy module project.</p>

+<p>buy_item project - when receiving a command, immediately tries to buy the item. </p>

+<p>csgo_django_server - provides a simple interface for management.</p>

 ### Installing / Getting started

 For Mac and Linux you have to do the same for "buy_module", "check_float_from_listing", "csgo_django_server", "search_changes_on_pages" projects: